ireyesp107/Guess-song/README.md

-NOTE: we have to be running the server from sprint 2 for the testing to be working!
+NOTE: we have to be running the server called backendFinalProject

 ## Available Scripts